 You want to lose weight and gain muscle mass

-You want to lose weight, gain muscle mass and get into shape
+You want to lose weight, gain muscle mass and optimize athletic performance

 Are you starting to see the pattern here?
 The majority of people join a CrossFit Box to lose weight, but the problem is that despite your best efforts performing your endless WOD’s and AMRAPs you also have to optimize your diet, nutrition, and eating habits in order to achieve the results you want.